 In partnership with the Nature-Based Education Consortium (NBEC), CREA produced a series of three short videos to make outdoor teaching more accessible to teachers.
 The series, Getting Started with Outdoor Learning, is available on NBEC’s website and here on CREA’s website.

 Part 1: Stepping out the Door, addresses basic supplies, logistics, and routines needed when taking students outdoors.
 Part 2: Simple Activities, offers a number of activities that can be repeated multiple times over the course of a year.
-The third highlights a few teaching approaches unique to outdoor teaching, and tips for dealing with common issues encountered when outside.
+Part 3: A Different Approach and Knowing What to Expect highlights some teaching approaches unique to outdoor teaching, and tips for dealing with common issues encountered when outside.

 This post features Part 1: Stepping out the Door.
 In this video, CREA Educators Sarah Rodgers and Carey reassure teachers that many classroom teaching strategies will transfer to the outdoors but note that the outside is a little different.
 Watch the video (below) to learn from Sarah and Carey as they elaborate on the following topics: